 We have incurred a net loss in each of our annual periods since our inception.
-We incurred a net loss of \$3,421,802 for the three months ended March 31, 2023.
-On March 31, 2023, we had \$18,597,119 in cash.
+We incurred a net loss of \$7,345,170 for the six months ended June 30, 2023.
+On June 30, 2023, we had \$14,763,745 in cash.

 Since our inception, we have received net proceeds from the sale of our common stock (through our initial public offering and subsequent public offerings, including at-the-market offerings) which have funded our operations.
-We believe that our existing capital resources will be sufficient to support our operating plan for the next twelve months and beyond after these financial statements are issued.
+We believe that our existing capital resources will be sufficient to support our operating plan for the twelve months after these financial statements are issued.
 If we anticipate that our actual results will differ from our operating plan, we believe we have sufficient capabilities to enact cost savings measures to preserve capital.
 We may also seek to raise additional capital to support our growth through the incurrence of additional debt, the sale of equity or other alternatives (including asset sales) or a combination thereof.
+Our projections of future cash needs may differ from actual results, and we may not ultimately be able to enact cost savings measures to preserve capital.
+Additionally, we may not be able to raise additional capital to support our growth on terms that are acceptable to us, if at all.
+Any of these occurrences could lead to a different determination about the sufficiency of our existing capital resources to support our operating plans in the future.